 Oggetto:

 Risultati dell'apprendimento attesi

-- improved awareness of the foundations of legal concepts and comparative methodologies within Western and non Western legal traditions.
+– A heightened awareness of the foundations of legal concepts, along with a refined ability to apply comparative methodologies across both Western and non-Western legal traditions.

+Oggetto: